 Resources for prayer during the week

-We’re live streaming services each Sunday, but this doesn’t meet people’s needs throughout the week at what is a particularly difficult time for many.
+We’re holding a service in church (with live streaming) each Sunday, but this doesn’t meet people’s needs throughout the week at what is a particularly difficult time for many.
 So for those who don’t already have their own materials and patterns of daily prayer, here are a few on-line resources that may be help you pray each day.
 We’ve chosen these because they are good – and also free to download/access!

 The Church of England’s regular pattern of daily prayer is Common Worship: Daily Prayer, https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/daily-prayer.
 This is the on-line version of the book John and Leanne use each morning in the Vesey Chapel in more ‘normal times’.
 Don’t try to do all the services every day – just focus on one.
 If you want to pray first thing use Morning Prayer, in you prefer praying around lunch time use Prayer During the Day, in the late afternoon or early evening try Evening Prayer, or last thing before bed go for Compline.